Conchita Cintrón

-Concepción Cintrón Verrill, also known as Conchita Cintrón or La Diosa de Oro ('The Golden Goddess') (August 9, 1922, in Antofagasta - February 17, 2009, in Lisbon), was a Chile-born Peruvian torera (female bullfighter), perhaps the most famous in the history of bullfighting.
+Concepción Cintrón Verrill, also known as Conchita Cintrón or La Diosa de Oro ('The Golden Goddess') (August 9, 1922 - February 17, 2009), was a Chile-born Peruvian torera (female bullfighter), perhaps the most famous in the history of bullfighting.
 In the ring Cintrón was said to display particular grace, style and bravado, a combination known as duende.

 Background

 Cintrón was born in 1922 in Antofagasta, in northern Chile.
 Her father, Francisco Cintrón Ramos, was from Puerto Rico and the second Puerto Rican to graduate from West Point, Major General Luis R. Esteves being the first.
 After serving in the United States military he became a South American businessman.
 Her mother, Lola Kathleen Verrill, was an American of Irish ancestry.
 By the time she was three years old, the family had moved to Lima, Peru, where she grew up, learned to ride, and began her career as a bullfighter.

 In Lima, Cintrón rode her first pony at three, and joined the riding school of the Portuguese rejoneador Ruy da Câmara, an immigrant to Peru, at 11.
 Cámara also became her bullfighting teacher.
 She trained originally as a rejoneadora, a bullfighter from horseback.
 This is one form of bullfighting practiced in Portugal.